hashimoto52/getting_and_cleaning_data/Codebook.md

 ## Variables
 - Data for this assignment is motion data (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) captureed by smartphone (Samsung Galaxy S II) on the waist of volunteers of the experiments.

-- In this assignment, I am using  88variables in the dataset "tidy1_1".
+- In this assignment, I am using 88 variables in the dataset "tidy1_1".
 1. activity : 6 activity's description used in original data (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 2. subject : subject's description used in original data
 3. columns from 3rd to 88th : extracted feature's description from original data (procedure 3)